Muhammad al-Kattani: Education

-Muhammad al-Kattani enrolled in a kuttab to learn the Quran and memorised while in his youth.
+Muhammad al-Kattani enrolled in a kuttab to learn the Quran, memorizing it while in his youth.
 He memorized works including the Hikm of Ibn Ata Allah al-Iskandari.
 He attended al-Qarawiyyin University and a few other schools in Fes, benefiting from the tutelage of some of the greatest scholars of his time.
 His father introduced him to Sufism and guided him through important Sufi texts by al-Tirmidhi, Suhrawardi, and Ibn Arabi, such as Ibn Arabi's The Meccan Revelations.

 He studied hadith, biographies of the prophets, fiqh, and kalām under his maternal uncle Ja'afar bin Idriss al-Kattani.
 He studied Arabic grammar under Muhammad Abdullah al-Bennani, "pharaoh of syntax."

-According to the hagiography al-Madhāhir (المظاهر السامية في النسبة الشريفة الكتانية), al-Kattani veiled his face, like Abu Yaaza and, in the Islamic tradition, Moses.
+According to the hagiography al-Madhāhir (المظاهر السامية في النسبة الشريفة الكتانية), al-Kattani veiled his face, as Abu Yaaza and, in the Islamic tradition, Moses did.

-His intelligence manifested itself from an early age; he began teaching while still a young man, and he preached from city to city from Fes to Rabat to Salé and passed through Zerhoun, Meknes, and other Moroccan cities.
+His intelligence manifested itself from an early age; he began teaching while still a young man, and he preached from city to city—from Fes to Rabat to Salé, passing through Zerhoun, Meknes, and other Moroccan cities.
 He taught Abu Abdullah Muhammad bin Ibrahim al-Fassi of the Shadhili Sufi Order.
-He encouraged ijtihad, independent thought and deliberation, and a break from taqlid, automatic conformity.
+He encouraged ijtihad, or independent thought and deliberation, and a break from taqlid, or automatic conformity.
 Leaders among the Ulama of Fes saw him as a threat and labeled him a heretic.

-He was summoned to Marrakesh in 1896/1897 to clarify his position to Sultan Abdelaziz after a rumour spread of his ideological deviancy and his plotting of an overthrow of power.
-The sultan pronounced his innocence of the accusation of plotting an overthrow and referred the case of his ideological divergence to the religious scholars.
-It was agreed that they and he would meet, and the meetings went on for a few months and ultimately resulting in his exoneration.
-Al-Kattani then became an adviser to Sultan Abdelaziz.
-He stayed some time in this role and then was permitted to return to Fes.
+He was summoned to Marrakesh in 1896/1897 to clarify his position to Sultan Abdelaziz after a rumor spread of his ideological deviancy and his plotting of an overthrow of power.
+The sultan pronounced his innocence of the accusation of plotting an overthrow, and referred the case of his ideological divergence to the religious scholars.
+It was agreed that they and he would meet, and these meetings went on for a few months, ultimately resulting in his exoneration of what he was accused of. al-Kattani became, after these meetings, an adviser to Sultan Abdelaziz.
+He stayed some time in this role, then he was permitted to return to Fes.